 The bottom line

-Good research is the key to jumping ship with eyes wide open.
+Proper research is the key to jumping ship with eyes wide open.
 Many of us who have made successful leaps from one sector to the other found informational interviews to be our best bet, followed by working as a volunteer in one or more nonprofits before making a final decision.
+Should you look for a high-level management position within a nonprofit, often an advanced degree, such as a Master's can help too.